 then you can use the label

-with \labelLink
+INDEX-matrix with \labelLink or \docLink.

 A techexplorer document itself may contain information that places itself within a hierarchy of network documents.
 For example, the displayed document might be a section within a chapter within a series of textbooks.